raimohanska/reactive-bacon/README.md

 reactive-bacon
 ==============

-FRP (functional reactive programming) framework inspired by RX and Iteratee.
+FRP (functional reactive programming) framework inspired by RX, reactive-banana and Iteratee.

 Main concepts are: